fredrickrana/fredrickrana/README.md

 ## 🤓 About Me

 Hey everyone!
 I'm Fredrick!
 I am a Full-Stack Software Engineer student in Irvine, California and I'm currently skilled in HTML5, CSS3, JavaScript(ES5/ES6), AJAX, APIs, React, Node, and PostgreSQL.
-I love learning new coding concepts and I'm excited to build more dynamic web pages!
+I love learning new coding concepts and I'm excited to build more dynamic web applications!

 ## ⚡ Technologies